 Please do not come to the dialysis unit if you feel unwell.
 If you experience either a high temperature or a new, continuous cough, please phone your dialysis unit for advice, Monday to Saturday.
 On Sundays, please phone Patience Ward on 020 7188 8838 for advice.
 If you use the patient transport service you will be contacted before your appointment to check that you are well enough to travel.

 If you feel unwell on arrival to the dialysis unit

 Please inform staff immediately if you feel unwell so we can assess you and plan your care appropriately.
 The assessment will be done in isolation (in a side room) and you may need to be dialysed in a side room on that occasion.
 If you feel well enough you will be able to go home after dialysis.
 If you feel very unwell you will need to be admitted to hospital.

 We are gradually increasing our ability to carry out planned procedures / surgery at Guy’s and St Thomas’.
 If you are waiting for a procedure you may be contacted about an appointment date.
 If you do receive an appointment for a procedure please let your dialysis team know as soon as possible so that any appropriate precautions such as swab testing and household isolation can be put in place.

 If you contract coronavirus

-If you contract coronavirus and you are experiencing minor symptoms your dialysis care will transfer to New Cross Gate dialysis unit on Monday, Wednesday and Friday afternoons for the foreseeable future.
+If you contract coronavirus and you are experiencing minor symptoms your dialysis care will be done in isolation.
 This is so that we can care for you and other patients safely.
 If you are unwell we will arrange for you to be admitted to hospital where your dialysis will be provided at the bedside.